Accelerate Your Education At AIU®

 - Professional or industry certifications

-- Standardized tests, like AP, CLEP, DSST and Excelsior
+- Standardized tests, like AP, CLEP, DSST, and Excelsior

 - Individualized assessments, including portfolios or experiential essays

-- AIU challenge exam scores to test out of courses
+- AIU Challenge Exam scores to test out of courses

-Credit for Law Enforcement Training
+Law Enforcement Training

-Test Out of Courses with Challenge Exams
+Test Out of Courses with AIU Challenge Exams

-Pass AIU challenge exams to demonstrate your knowledge and earn credit toward your degree.
+Pass AIU Challenge Exams to demonstrate your knowledge and earn credit toward your degree.
 You could potentially take fewer classes and shorten time to graduation.
 Talk to an advisor about available challenge exams.

 Pass Standardized Tests

-AIU also offers opportunities to take advantage of pre-college courses or standardized testing, such as Advanced Placement (AP) courses, CLEP exams, or DSSTs.
+AIU offers opportunities to take advantage of pre-college courses or standardized testing, such as Advanced Placement (AP) courses, CLEP exams, or DSSTs.
 Learn more about these exams and other accepted certifications below.

 Advanced Placement (AP) Courses